cisco-open/terraform-provider-meraki/docs/resources/organizations_claim.md

 Optional:

 - `licenses` (Attributes Set) The licenses that should be claimed (see [below for nested schema](#nestedatt--parameters--licenses))
-- `orders` (Set of String) The numbers of the orders that should be claimed
+- `orders` (List of String) The numbers of the orders that should be claimed
-- `serials` (Set of String) The serials of the devices that should be claimed
+- `serials` (List of String) The serials of the devices that should be claimed

 <a id="nestedatt--parameters--licenses"></a>
 ### Nested Schema for `parameters.licenses`